-12. Charges associated with your property a.
+12. Charges associated with the property a.
 Is there a factor or property manager for your property?
-If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges: ¥es/No b.
+No If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges: b.
 Is there a common buildings insurance policy?
-If you have answered yes, is the cost of the insurance included in your monthly/annual factor's charges?
-Yes/No/ Den't-Know Yes/No/ Den't-Know C. Please give details of any other charges you have to pay on a regular basis for the upker areas or repair works, for example to a residents' association, or maintenance or stair $\mathcal{N} \mid \mathcal{A}$ ep of common fund.
-13. Specialist works b.
-As far as you are aware, has any preventa damp ever been carried out to your prope If you have answered yes, please give details. rty? or dry rot, v vet rot, or ¥ ss/No C. If you have answered yes to 13(a) or (b), do to this work?
-If you have answered yes, these guarantee and should be given to your solicitor as so do not have them yourself please write bel your solicitor or estate agent will arrange for also need to provide a description of the win the original estimate.
-Guarantees are held by: es will be ne on as poss ow who has or them to l eeded by th ible for che s these doo be obtained ne purchas ecking.
-If y cuments and.
-You will ser /ou nd es/No 14. a.
-Are there any guarantees or warranties for any of the f ollowing: (i).
-Electrical work No Yes Don't know With title deeds Lost (ii).
-Roofing No Yes Don't know With title deeds Lost (iii).
-Central heating No Yes Don't know With title deeds Lost (iv).
-National House Building Council (NHBC) No Yes Don't know With title deeds Lost (v).
-Damp course No Yes Don't know With title deeds Lost (vi).
-Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No Yes Don't know With title deeds Lost b.
-If you have answered 'yes' or 'with title deed installations to which the guarantee(s) relate give details s of the wo rk or
+Yes If you have answered yes, is the cost of the insurance included in monthly/annual factor's charges?
+No C. Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, for example to a residents' association or maintenance or stair fund.
+13. Specialist work a.
+As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
+No If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property. b.
+As far as you are aware, has any preventative work for dry rot, wet rot, or damp ever been carried out to your property?
+No If you have answered yes, please give details: C. If you have answered yes to 13(a) or (b), do you have any guarantees relating to this work?
+If you have answered yes, these guarantees will be needed by the purchaser and should be given to your solicitor as soon as possible for checking.
+If you do not have them yourself please write below who has these documents and your solicitor or estate agent will arrange for them to be obtained.
+You will also need to provide a description of the work carried out.
+This may be shown in the original estimate.
+Guarantees are held by: 14.
+Guarantees a.
+Are there any guarantees or warranties for any of the following? (i) Electrical work No (ii) Roofing No (iii) Central heating No (iv) National House Building Council (NHBC) No

-C. Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: Mo 15.
-Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
-If you have answered yes , please give details: 16.
-Notices that affect your property 16.
-Notices that affect your property In the past three years have you ever received a notice: Yes/No a.
-In the past three years have you ever received a notice: 16. a.
-In the past three years have you ever received a notice: advising that the owner of a neighbouring property has made a planning application?
-Yes/No
+(v) Damp course No (vi) Any other work installations? (for example, cavity wall installation, underpinning, indemnity policy) No b.
+If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): C. Are there any outstanding claims under any of the guarantees listed above?
+If you have answered yes, please give details: No 15.
+Boundaries So far as you are aware, has any boundary of your property been moved in thelast 10 years?
+No If you have answered yes, please give details: 16.
+Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
+No b. that affects your property in some other way?
+No C. that requires you to do any maintenance, repairs or improvements to your property?
+No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.